 Who can adopt in BC?

-To adopt a child, you must be over 19 and a resident of the province.
-You can be single, married, or in a same-sex relationship.
+To adopt a child, you must be 19 or older to apply.
+You can be single, married, common-law, or you can apply with another adult co-parent.
+LGBTQ2S+ applicants are welcome.
 You don’t need a particular income, education or religion.
 You do have to have the ability to commit to and love a child.

 Adoption has changed

 Not only has the type of people that can legally adopt a child widened over the last 30 years, but the secrecy surrounding adoption has considerably lessened.
-These days, few adoptive parents fail to tell their children that they were adopted.
-Many adoptive parents now have contact with their child’s birth parents and birth families—this is called openness.
+Adoption is no longer a secret, and most adopted children grow up knowing their story.
+Most adoptive parents now have contact with their child’s birth parents and birth families—this is called openness.